Medical Negligence Solicitors in Portsmouth

 Settling a Compensation Claim out of Court

 For the vast majority of compensation claims, negotiation is successful, and the claim settles out of court.
-This means that there is no need to have a judge review the evidence and make a decision about whether compensation should be awarded and, if so, how much the claimant should receive.
+This means that there is no need to have a judge review the evidence presented by medical negligence lawyers.
+In turn, they make a decision about whether clinical or medical negligence compensation should be awarded.

 While we will do all we can to ensure your claim settles out of court, there is a chance that it may not happen.
-It is therefore vital that you are always confident about the information you provide as you may have to testify to its accuracy in court.
+It’s therefore vital that you are always confident about the information you provide as you may have to testify to its accuracy in court.

 Medical Negligence Claims FAQ